 Generally speaking, if a company is offering their services to you for free, you’re the product, not the consumer!
 Malicious sites have no problem pretending to offer a noble service while harvesting your data for sale to third parties.
 In the case of online background checking sites, you definitely get what you pay for.
 Of course, overly expensive sites don’t necessarily produce better results either.

 For a small fee, background checking sites can take the information you have and search through vastly more data than you have access to.
 What’s more, they can do this quickly and accurately, meaning that by using one, you could trace your lost family member in a matter of days.
 There are lots of sites claiming to do this job.
-But in this article, we have highlighted the four best and we have absolutely no hesitation in recommending any of them.
+But in this article, we have highlighted the three best and we have absolutely no hesitation in recommending any of them.

 Have you tried to use a background checking site to search for a lost family member?
 What tips can you give to others to help with their search?
 Have you successfully reconnected, and have a story to tell?
 Let us know in the comment section below!